framely/community/docs/guide/platform/pingpong.md

 Check out our plans to see what you can do based on our different [plans](/pricing).

-## Creating first project
+## Creating first Chatbot

 In the first step of building our PingPong chatbot, we will create our first project.

-> Chatbot and backend are projects on the platform.
+> Chatbot, components and backend are types of projects you can create on the platform.
 For more info on terms refer to [glossary](/guide/glossary.html)

 **Click** *Chatbot* section on the sidebar.
 This should take you to the chatbot page.
 ![chatbot section](/images/guide/platform/chatbotsection.png)